The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 • Community Spirit: 8/10

 Yet, perfection is elusive.
-Some residents have voiced concerns over occasional disruptions in public transport, especially during holidays.
+Some residents in Narrabundah have voiced concerns over occasional disruptions in public transport, especially during holidays.
 Additionally, while dining options are aplenty, the gastronomic scene could benefit from more diverse international cuisines.
 There’s also the case of sporadic wildlife encounters, with reports of kangaroo sightings on roads during dusk and dawn.

 Interested in Narrabundah?